Bristol Motor Speedway

 Two other things are also quite typical of the Bristol Motor Speedway.
 Firstly, there were no race there since 1961 so far, which was not completely sold out, took place in consequence of the economic crisis in 2008, this series but unfortunately an end.
 The seating capacity was expanded from 18,000 to 160,000 seats over the years, which one behind Indy, Texas, Daytona and the Lowe's Motor Speedway occupies the fifth place in the Sprint Cup.
 Secondly, the track is placed on murder moderately small space, which not all three national racing series find space in the infield during the race in late summer.
 The trucks are then already in the night from Wednesday to Thursday.

-The place is so limited that the transporters of the Cup and the Nationwide Series by the tunnel entrance drive into the infield and be lined up there to an ingenious system.
+The space is limited so that the transporter of the Cup and the Nationwide Series by the tunnel entrance drive into the infield and be lined up there to an ingenious system.
 In addition, the pit lane is divided into two, so what also no longer exists in the Sprint Cup, which results in a special regulation for pit stops.
 By the year 2002, less qualified teams only got a place in the pit lane of the back straight.
-Later there was a rule change so that we have the following procedure today: Under yellow both parties form a single unit and the entrance to the pit lane is located in the output of Turn 2, while the exit Turn 1 is the introduction.
-Thus, the course must be circumnavigated once in the pits, so nobody has an advantage or disadvantage.
+Later there was a rule change so that we have the following procedure today: Under yellow, both parts form a single unit and the entrance to the pit lane is located in the output of Turn 2, while the exit Turn 1 is the introduction.
+Thus, the course must be once orbiting in the boxes, so nobody has an advantage or disadvantage.
 Substrates is the two-part scheme to fruition.
-One drives virtually the portion of the pit lane directly to where the own Pitstall is.
+One drives virtually the portion of the pit lane directly to where the Pitstall own lies.
 The input is therefore in Turn 2 or Turn 4, the output in Turn 1 or Turn 3